 Generally, a spouse has the right to bring a wrongful death claim.
-If no spouse is available, then a child may bring it (subject to the guidelines discussed below.)
+If no spouse is available, then a child may bring the wrongful death claim (subject to the guidelines discussed below.)

 In Georgia, when a person is killed by the negligence of another, two potential claims arise: